ibm-cloud-docs/ibm-cloud-provider-for-terraform/migrate.md

    Example output:
    ```
-   This command rewrites the configuration files in the given directory so
+   This command rewrites the configuration files in the given directory to
-   that they use the new syntax features from Terraform v0.1x, and identify
+   use the new syntax features from Terraform v0.1x, and identify
    any constructs that may need to be adjusted for correct operation with
    Terraform v0.1x.